Carmel College, Thornlands: History

 On 20 December 2011, the College library was burnt down in a suspected arson attack from gasoline spillage in a nearby locker.
-This took a great loss to the college's library, learning support facilities and counselling rooms as well as the entire book collection, two-thirds of the textbooks needed for the next year and five computers housed in the library.
-All four library staff spent the remainder of the Christmas holidays replacing lost items and were able to replenish around 90% of the textbooks for 2012.
+This greatly affected the college's library, learning support facilities, and counseling rooms.
+About two-thirds of the textbooks necessary for the next year were lost; the college's four library staff were able to replenish around 90% of the lost textbooks.